Suraj0791/yoom/build.md

 HOME CARD COMPONENT IS THE SINGLE CARD ELEMENT ( wo jo chaar card redner ho rhe h uska reusable compone thome card with logo desc time nd all) meeting type list wo compone t h jo jo 4 card ko list kreag map homecard ko

+now when we click on any card like new meeting in zoom a new modal opens up in all card same so next step is to make meeting modal component and to build a modla we use dialog comp of shadcn